-Option Description TPM Security (i) NOTE: The TPM menu is available only when the TPM module is installed.
-Enables you to control the reporting mode of the TPM.
-The TPM Security option is set to Off by default.
-You can only modify the TPM Status, and TPM Activation if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements .
-When TPM 1.2 is installed, the TPM Security option is set to Off , On with Pre-boot Meas or On without Pre-boot Measurements .
-TPM Information Changes the operational state of the TPM.
-This option is set to No Change by default.
-TPM Firmware Indicates the firmware version of the TPM.
-TPM Status Specifies the TPM status.
+Option Description When TPM 1.2 is installed, the TPM Security option is set to Off , On with Pre-boot Measurements , or On without Pre-boot Measurements .
+TPM Information Displays the op erational state of the TPM.
+TPM Firmware Indicates the fi rmware version of the TPM.
+TPM Status Specifies the T Specifies the TPM status.
 TPM Command Controls the Trusted Platform Module (TPM).
 When set to None , no command is sent to the TPM.
 When set to Activate , the TPM is enabled and activated.
 When set to Deactivate , the TPM is disabled and deactivated.
 When set to Clear , all the contents of the TPM are cleared.
 This option is set to None by default.
+TPM Advance Settings TPM PPI Bypass ProvisionWhen set to Enabled, allows the Operating System to bypass Physical Interface (PPI) prompts when issuing PPI Advanced Configuration and TPM PPI Bypass Clear When set to Enabled allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power Interface (ACPI) clear operations.